stfc/cloud-ops-tools/AnsiblePlaybooks/meerkat/README.md

 Currently Meerkat has the following benchmarks available:
 - HEPScore, a CPU benchmark
-- A custom storage benchmark (to be added)
+- A custom storage benchmark

 ## Running Meerkat
 Meerkat requires Openstack credentials to create or delete VMs.
 These can be obtained by creating an application credential and putting it in the clouds.yaml file in ~/.config/openstack.